code-pushup/cli/packages/plugin-doc-coverage/README.md

 3. Add this plugin to the `plugins` array in your Code PushUp CLI config file (e.g. `code-pushup.config.ts`).

-   Pass the target files to analyze and optionally specify which types of documentation you want to track.
-   You can skip for example tests by defining in the sourceGlob the path to the tests folder or pattern to match the tests files with the `!` symbol.
-   All documentation types are measured by default.
-   If you wish to focus on a subset of offered types, define them in `onlyAudits`.
-   Also you can skip some types by defining them in `skipAudits`.
-   You can only define or `onlyAudits` or `skipAudits`, not both.

-   The configuration will look similarly to the following:

    ```js
    import docCoveragePlugin from '@code-pushup/doc-coverage-plugin';